codex-academy/spaza-suggest/readme.md

 Create a web app that allows spaza shop clients to suggest which products spaza shops in a selected area should sell.

-Each Spaza shops is linked to one area.
+Each Spaza shop is linked to one area.
 Spaza shops can see the suggested products for their area and then accept product suggestions.
+Keep records are of suggestions accepted by each Spaza shop.

 ## Screens to build